Share your thoughts, 1 month free Claude Pro on usSee more

 About

-Large language models often respond to ambiguous requests by implicitly committing to one interpretation.
-Intent misunderstandings can frustrate users and create safety risks.
-To address this, we propose generating multiple interpretation-answer pairs in a single structured response to ambiguous requests.
-Our models are trained with reinforcement learning and customized reward functions using multiple valid answers as supervision.
+Large language models often respond to ambiguous requests by implicitly committing to one interpretation, frustrating users and creating safety risks when that interpretation is wrong.
+We propose generating a single structured response that enumerates the different ways an ambiguous request can be interpreted, each coupled with a corresponding answer.
+Our models are trained with reinforcement learning using a dual reward objective: recall on ambiguous inputs to maximise coverage of valid interpretations, and precision on unambiguous ones to suppress spurious alternatives.
+Training requires only multiple valid answers per input as supervision, no clarification questions or explicit interpretations are needed.
 Experiments on conversational question answering and semantic parsing demonstrate that our method achieves higher coverage of valid answers than baseline approaches.
-Human evaluation confirms that predicted interpretations are highly aligned with their answers.
+Human evaluation confirms that predicted interpretations are meaningful and explain their corresponding answers.
 Our approach promotes transparency with explicit interpretations, achieves efficiency by requiring only one generation step, and supports downstream applications through its structured output format.

 Irina Saparina, Mirella Lapata• 2025